Galls are the warts or tumors of the plant world.

 Bacterial and viral galls develop because the bacteria or virus reprograms plant cells into producing more bacteria or viruses, or other supportive cells.
 When galls are found at or just below the soil level, it is, most likely, crown gall.
 Crown gall is a bacterial disease that can occur on blackberries, sunflowers, grapes, and roses, along with almond, apple, apricot, cherry, and pear trees.

 Galls on roots may mean clubroot, a disease caused by an entirely separate group of parasites, known as Phytomyxea.
 Root galls may also mean the presence of beneficial, nitrogen fixing Rhizobium bacteria.

 Galls have long been used in tanning, to make ink, and as astringents.
 Most galls contains high levels of tannic acid and resin.
-There even a few edible galls, but that is beyond my skill set.
+There are even a few edible galls, the most notable being corn smut.